-While the Cannabis Act permits the growth and consumption of lawful cannabis in private residences, that does not mean that condo owners or occupants have an absolute right to grow or consume cannabis in their units or the common elements.
-Your condo’s governing documents may restrict certain activities, and owners or occupants should be aware of the restrictions on creating smoke and vapour in both the units and common elements.
+While the Cannabis Act permits the growth and consumption of lawful cannabis in private residences, that does not mean that unit owners or occupants have an absolute right to grow or consume cannabis in their units or the common elements.
+Your condominium corporation’s governing documents may restrict certain activities, and owners or occupants should be aware of the restrictions on creating smoke and / or vapour in both the units and common elements.

-If your condo corporation is specifically concerned about cannabis smoke or vapour, they can consider specifically prohibiting smoke or vapour from recreational cannabis.
+If your condominium corporation is specifically concerned about cannabis smoke or vapour, they can consider specifically prohibiting smoke or vapour from recreational cannabis.

 Medical cannabis is not covered or affected by the Cannabis Act.